saltytrain2/DIRTY/dataset-gen-ghidra/README.md

 =============================

 The original DIRTY authors were hesitant to port their implementation to Ghidra because Ghidra failed more often in recovering original source types when provided debug information compared to IDA Pro.
-While we don't directly improve on Ghidra's ability to
+While we don't directly improve on Ghidra's ability to recover original source types, we work around this limitation by excluding variables who's name do not map to a valid name in the DWARF debug section.
+This additional filtering ensures that the generated ground truth will contain no decompiler-generated names or types.

 Preprocessing
 =============